Menu

 3 - Wheel size:

-You can go for a small size wheel to avoid wheel bite.
+You can go for a small size wheel to avoid wheel bite(like 52mm).
 It'll give more room for the wheel to move but on the downside you will need real smooth surface to skate with small wheels.
 Even a small pebble can throw you off the board if you are riding small wheels.
 If you have skate park/ or a real smooth flooring where you skate then small wheel size is a very good option to consider.

 4 - Riser Pads: